Skip to main content

 If accommodations are approved:

-National Extended Time: The testing coordinator receives an electronic decision notification in TAA with an approval message.
+Extended Time: The testing coordinator receives an electronic decision notification in TAA with an approval message.
 Unfortunately, students are not automatically notified regarding the status of their requests and may want to check in with their testing coordinator in the weeks following the original submission.
-Once National Extended Time is approved, students should log in to their ACT accounts and print out their original registration tickets, which should now indicate that extended time is granted.
+Once Extended Time is approved, students should log in to their ACT accounts and print out their original registration tickets, which should now indicate that extended time is granted.

 Special Testing: The testing coordinator obtains an electronic decision notification, reviews the approved accommodations with the student, and makes arrangements for testing (typically on-campus) within the applicable testing window.